pooyagolchian/jekyll-theme/_posts/blog/2016-07-01-setup-my-jekyll-theme.md

 ## Installation

-So Simple now requires [Jekyll](http://jekyllrb.com/) 3.0.
+My theme now requires [Jekyll](http://jekyllrb.com/) 3.0.
 Make sure to run `bundle update` if you aren't on the latest version to update all gem dependencies.

-If you are creating a new Jekyll site using So Simple follow these steps:
+If you are creating a new Jekyll site using My Theme follow these steps:

 1. Fork the [My Theme repo](https://github.com/pooya-golchian/pooya-golchian.github.io/fork).
 2. Clone the repo you just forked and rename it.
 3. [Install Bundler](http://bundler.io) `gem install bundler` and Run `bundle install` to install Jekyll and all dependencies.
 4. Update `_config.yml`, add navigation, and replace demo posts and pages with your own.
 Full details below.

-If you want to use So Simple with an existing Jekyll site follow these steps:
+If you want to use My Theme with an existing Jekyll site follow these steps:

 1. [Download My theme](https://codeload.github.com/pooya-golchian/pooya-golchian.github.io/zip/master) and unzip.
 2. Rename `pooya-golchian.github.io` to something meaningful ie: `new-site`
 3. Run `bundle install` to install Jekyll and all dependencies.
 4. Remove demo posts/pages and replace with your own posts, pages, and any other content you want to move over.
-5. Update posts' and pages' YAML to match variables used by So Simple.
+5. Update posts' and pages' YAML to match variables used by My Theme.
 Full details below.
 6. Update `_config.yml` and add navigation links and additional author data if applicable.
 Full details below.

 **Pro-tip:** Delete the `gh-pages` branch after cloning and start fresh by branching off `master`.
 There is a bunch of garbage in `gh-pages` used for the theme's demo site that I'm guessing you won't want.